house-of-abbey/GarminHomeAssistant/BackgroundService.md

 ## Migrating

 You should remove your old template sensors before migrating to the new integration.
-You can do this by removing the `sensor.<device>_battery_level` and `binary_sensor.<device>_battery_is_charging` entities from `configuration.yaml` and then restarting Home Assistant or reloading the YAML.
+You can do this by removing the `sensor.<device>_battery_level` and `binary_sensor.<device>_battery_is_charging` entities from `configuration.yaml` and then restarting HomeAssistant or reloading the YAML.

 [Here is the old configuration method for reference.](https://github.com/house-of-abbey/GarminHomeAssistant/blob/b51e2aa2a4afbc58ad466f3b81667d1cd252d091/BatteryReporting.md)